firstdraft/appdev-lessons/lessons/msm-queries.md

 Luckily for us we don't need to do any of this manual entering for this project!
 We have included a handy program that you can run.

-If you open a fresh terminal on GitPod, get back to your regular `$`-sign command prompt, and run the command `rails sample_data`:
+If you open a fresh terminal on Gitpod, get back to your regular `$`-sign command prompt, and run the command `rails sample_data`:

 ```ruby
 gitpod /workspace/msm-queries $ rails sample_data